Implantation Bleeding: What It Looks Like, Timing & TTC Guide

 This bleeding is not dangerous and typically lasts no more than a couple of days.
 It doesn’t harm the embryo, and most people who experience it go on to have healthy pregnancies.
 That said, only 15% to 25% of pregnant people notice any implantation bleeding - so if you don’t spot, it’s also completely normal.

-When Does Implantation Bleeding Happen?
+When Does Implantation Bleeding Occur?

 Implantation bleeding usually happens 6 to 12 days after ovulation, often before your period is due.
 For example, if you ovulated on day 14 of your cycle, implantation may occur between days 20 and 26 - and you might spot lightly around that time.